 To work towards eliminating shared septic tanks as resources permit, in an effort to further reduce sewer backups, with the addition of new tanks or direct flow upgrades.
 Target date: Ongoing.

-To continue to work towards the prevention of inflow and infiltration of sewer lines in an effort to reduce the amount of sewer flow, which will reduce sewer treatment costs and add system capacity.
+To continue to work towards the prevention of inflow and infiltration of sewer lines in an effort to reduce the amount of sewer flow, which will reduce sewer treatment costs and add system capacity, as outlined in the Wastewater Facilities Plan and Five Year Capital Program.
 Target date: Ongoing.

 To continue to meet all requirements and regulations governing sewer systems through upgraded facilities and well-educated staff.
 Target date: Ongoing.